 - Average CPU Frequency Utilization

-- Local Disc R/W
+- Local Disc R/W (for all jobs running on the node)

 - In the OnDemand main menu (which has an orange bar at the top), choose "Jobs" then "Active Jobs".